coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 > The downside however is: it needs code, therefore a developer specialist, database, server infrastructure etc. Automation still doesn't look simple.

-Jeff Lindsay, a friend at Gliderlabs (who coined the term *'webhooks'*) did a great job promoting the idea of 'the eventful web'.
+Jeff Lindsay, a friend at Gliderlabs (who coined the term *'webhooks'*) did a great job promoting the idea of 'the evented web'.
+Back then, it gave me these revelations:

+* 'polling-data-syndrome' is a thing
-It gave me this revelation: *"Developers like to develop (too much)"*.
-I was instantly cured from my 'polling-brain'.
+* *"Developers like to develop (too much)"*
+* This pushes a 'web as a newspaperstand'-illusion to people

 ## IFTTT

-IFTTT was already around back then, which looks like this:
+IFTTT was already around back then, and demonstrated this philosphy as well:

 <img src="/public/img/ifttt-if-this-then-that.jpg"/>